Procedures of the Supreme Court of Canada: Reasons

-Occasionally, the Court may give judgment from the bench, either dismissing or allowing the appeal on the spot.
+The Court sometimes gives judgment from the bench, either dismissing or allowing the appeal on the spot.
 The Court may give short reasons explaining its decision at that time, or it may announce the outcome of the case, with reasons to follow.

 The more common practice is that once the hearing is complete, the judges convene immediately in their conference room behind the court room to discuss the case.
 They sit at a round table in the conference room and each judge gives their opinion of the case, starting with the least senior judge.
 Typically, once the discussion is complete the justices make a tentative decision of the case, and in most cases a decision will be arrived at by the end the day.
 Retired Justice Binnie has coined the term the "sundown rule" for this practice.

 This practice was begun by Chief Justice Cartwright in the 1960s.
 It was intended to reduce the number of separate reasons that the court was generating at the time and to maintain relations among the judges.

 Except where the reasons are announced orally at the hearing, the Court normally reserves its decision.
 While the case is on reserve, the judges spend a considerable amount of time producing detailed written reasons for judgment.
 That process may take several months, or over a year.
 There is normally a majority decision, but judges who disagree with the majority can write a minority opinion, dissenting in whole or in part from the majority.
 Any judge can write a concurring opinion, agreeing with either the majority or the minority, or setting out the judge's own separate position.
 While the reasons for judgment are being developed, they may be rewritten several times.
 There may be a significant amount of continued debate over how the propositions should be articulated and what should be left out.
 In the more divided cases, there is a possibility that a judge may switch sides during the process and change the outcome of the case.